Push Notification API Best Practices

 Hitting Send: Speed Up Push Notification APIs with MagicBell

 Push notification APIs give developers more control over how their push notifications display.
 While APIs come with a few considerations, effectively leveraging these tools allows businesses to create relevant, timely notifications that move the needle.
+Core features like push messaging and web notifications are supported, enabling real-time, multi-platform communication.

 What's the benefit of using a push notification API in a web application?